jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 </cross-domain-policy>
 ```

+There are a few issues with this:

-Unfortunately this is a bit all-or-nothing.
-You can imagine a similar format that lets you allow-list particular resources, but the resource would start to get quite large.
-It also means this potentially large resource would need to be downloaded before downloading the actual thing you want.
+- It changes the behaviour for the whole origin.
+You can imagine a similar format that lets you specify rules for particular resources, but the resource would start to get quite large.
+- You end up with two request, one for the `/crossdomain.xml`, and one for the actual resource.
+This becomes more of an issue the bigger `/crossdomain.xml` gets.
+- For larger sites built by multiple teams, you end up with issues over ownership of `/crossdomain.xml`.

 ## In-resource opt-in